 Now that you know which trail you are going to hike you want to double down on learning every in and out you can along the trail.

-Overall planning will lock you into your start time and the drop dead date you have to finish by, allows you to find out which permits you need and if they have to be carried on paper or on your phone.
+Overall planning will lock you into your start time and the drop-dead date you have to finish by, allowing you to find out which permits you need and if they have to be carried on paper or on your phone.